What is negligent security? When can you file a personal injury lawsuit?

 Florida premises liability law applies to a number of locations that serve the public, which include rental apartment complexes or homes, hotels, motels, retail stores or schools.
 In the event that you become a victim on public property, the owner may be held liable.

-In order to determine if you are eligible for compensation, first you should consult with an experienced Tampa attorney to learn about your rights regarding negligent security in Florida.
+In order to determine if you’re eligible for compensation, first you should consult with an experienced Tampa negligent security attorney to learn about your rights regarding inadequate security in Florida.

 Examples of negligent security

-During a popular annual event, a hotel may overbook accommodations.
-If someone else has access to a guest’s room, which leads to theft, assault or another crime, the hotel can be held responsible for the error.
-Negligence may have occurred if there were missing or broken locks on guest doors, inadequate exterior lighting or other surveillance.
-Poor maintenance is also a potential threat in rental housing situations.
+- During a popular annual event, a hotel may overbook accommodations.
+If someone else has access to a guest’s room, which leads to theft, assault, or another crime, the hotel can be held responsible for the error.
+Negligence may also have occurred if there were missing or broken locks on guest doors.
+Additionally, poor maintenance is a potential threat to security in both hotels and rental properties like apartment buildings.

 Burden of proof in Florida negligent security cases